hormone supplement review - Benefit and side effects, interactions with herbal

 A randomised, controlled trial of long-term DHEA replacement in Primary Adrenal Insufficiency.

 J Clin Endocrinol Metab.
-2007; Departments of Medicine, Centre for Applied Medical Statistics, Department of Public Health and Primary Care, Psychiatry, and Anatomy and Cambridge Centre for Brain Repair; Dept of Endocrinology, Christchurch Hospital, Christchurch, New Zealand.
+2007; Departments of Medicine, Department of Public Health and Primary Care, Psychiatry, and Anatomy and Cambridge Centre for Brain Repair; Dept of Endocrinology, Christchurch Hospital, Christchurch, New Zealand.

 In Addison's disease, glucocorticoid and mineralocorticoid deficiencies require lifelong replacement, but the associated near-total failure of DHEA synthesis is not typically corrected.
 In a double-blind trial, we randomised 106 (44 males, 62 females) subjects with Addison's disease to receive either 50mg daily of micronised DHEA or placebo orally for 12 months, to evaluate its longer-term effects on bone mineral density (BMD), body composition and cognitive function, together with well being and fatigue.
 Circulating DHEAS and androstenedione rose significantly in both sexes, with testosterone increasing to low normal levels only in females.
 DHEA reversed ongoing loss of BMD at the femoral neck but not at other sites; DHEA enhanced total body and truncal lean mass significantly with no change in fat mass.
 There was no significant benefit of treatment on fatigue, cognitive or sexual function.
 Although further long-term studies of therapy, with dosage adjustment, are desirable, our results support some beneficial effects of prolonged DHEA treatment in Addison's disease.